Investors brace for wild ride when Facebook announces earnings

 "Investors tend to be more nervous about these social media companies when it comes to their first earnings because there is nothing to compare them to.
 These firms need to show the market whether their business work or not," said JJ Kinahan, chief derivatives strategist at TD Ameritrade.

-An analysis by Credit Suisse showed derivatives markets overprice options ahead of the first earnings report from public companies in the sector, such as Zynga Inc and Groupon Inc.
+An analysis by Credit Suisse showed derivatives markets overprice options ahead of the first earnings report from public companies in the sector, such as Zynga Inc (ZNGA.O) and Groupon Inc GRPN.N.

 In eight out of 11 instances, the options market forecast larger swings than the actual post-earnings moves.
 The average implied move was 14.4 percent - about what is expected in Facebook - when the actual post-earnings change has been only 8.5 percent.